argoproj-labs/hera/proposals/heps/0002-YAML-converter.md

 [overview]: #overview

 This HEP introduces a way to generate boilerplate Hera code from existing YAML Workflows, allowing existing Argo Workflows users to get their adoption of Hera kick started.

-# Definitions
-[definitions]: #definitions

-Make a list of the definitions that may be useful for those reviewing.
-Include phrases and words that Hera users or other interested parties may not be familiar with.

 # Motivation
 [motivation]: #motivation